nickmakaha/CS2_POC/README.md

 This is still very barebones and only has about an hour of work put into it, but I plan to explore pattern-scanning, developing an aimbot from scratch, and a few other features before moving onto developing a kernel-driver interface for a new cheat.

 Update 12/20/2023:
-* Implemented rip-relative addressing for pattern-scanning.
+* Implemented rip-relative addressing for pattern-scanning
 * Added simple get player position function
 * Extended Pymem to read vec_3d data types from memory